Mathematical Methods of Theoretical Physics

-This is not satisfied for the Bell state $\vert \Psi^-\rangle$ in Eq. (\ref{2011-m-bellstatenondec}), because in this case $\psi_{--}=\psi_{++} =0$ and $ \psi_{-+} = - \psi_{+-} =1/\sqrt{2}$.
-Such nondecomposability is in physics referred to as {\em entanglement} \cite{CambridgeJournals:1737068,CambridgeJournals:2027212,schrodinger}.
-Note also that $\vert \Psi^-\rangle$ is a {\em singlet state}, as it is form invariant under the following generalized rotations in two-dimensional complex Hilbert subspace; that is, (if you do not believe this please check yourself)
+This is not satisfied for the Bell state $\vert \Psi^-\rangle$ in Equation~(\ref{2011-m-bellstatenondec}), because in this case $\psi_{--}=\psi_{++} =0$ and $ \psi_{-+} = - \psi_{+-} =1/\sqrt{2}$.
+In physics this is referred to as {\em entanglement}.\cite[-80mm]{CambridgeJournals:1737068,CambridgeJournals:2027212,schrodinger} Note also that $\vert \Psi^-\rangle$ is a {\em singlet state}, as it is form invariant under the following generalized rotations in two-dimensional complex Hilbert subspace; that is, (if you do not believe this please check yourself)

-in the spherical coordinates $\theta , \varphi$ defined on page \pageref{2011-m-spericalcoo}, but it cannot be composed or written as a product of a {\em single} (let alone form invariant) two-partite tensor product.
+in the spherical coordinates $\theta , \varphi$, but it cannot be composed or written as a product of a {\em single} (let alone form invariant) two-partite tensor product.

 \eexample }